Hinshee/GSX-Profiles/README.md

 > [!WARNING]
 > You must ensure that you do not have conflicting GSX profiles in your GSX\MSFS folder.
 For example: You **cannot** have two EGPH.ini files in the same folder.

+#### Q: Can I contribute?

+Of course!
+Nearly all GSX creators work hard to put profiles together and most go without a thank you.
+But the silent satisfaction keeps me going, and you are more than welcome to help from suggestions, comments and potential commits.
+Anything to make a profile 10% better ;)